mselig/api-tutorial/README.md

 });
 ```
 Stop the server (with `[Ctrl]+[C]`), restart it (issuing `$ node server.js`), and open http://127.0.0.1:4200/ in your browser of choice.
-You see the `index.html` and the string `client console:` in the browser's web developer console.
+You will see the `index.html` and the string `client console:` in the browser's web developer console.

-Actually, we have just finished our first RESTful API.
+Actually, we just developed our first RESTful API.
 Opening the above link, the server receives a **GET request** and returns `index.html` as **repsonse**.
-In the next sections, we will create more "funtional" API exploits to interact with the server (and act on its data).
+In the next sections, we will create more "funtional" APIs to interact with the server (and act on its data).

-## 2 RESTful APIs
+## 2 APIs

 ### 2.1 getting data

-Let our server have some data, say as plain [JSON](https://en.wikipedia.org/wiki/JSON) file (not within a database).
+Let our server have some data in a readable, plain text [JSON](https://en.wikipedia.org/wiki/JSON) file (not within a database).

 `./data/data.json`
 ```json